spzala/icpk8s/Labs/Lab3/README.md

 # Lab3 - Scale your app

-## Pre-req: Make sure you are in the Lab3 directory which has guestbook-deployment.yaml.yaml file in there.
+## Pre-req: Make sure you are in the Lab3 directory
+The directory has guestbook-deployment.yaml.yaml file in there.
 It's the same file that we had used in previous lab except that we have changed the replica to 3.

 ## Overview: